pmndrs/drei/README.md

 </Suspense>
 ```

-If you don't want your progress component to re-render on all changes you can be specific as to what you need, for instance if the component is supposed to collect errors only:
+If you don't want your progress component to re-render on all changes you can be specific as to what you need, for instance if the component is supposed to collect errors only.
+Look into [zustand](https://github.com/react-spring/zustand) for more info about selectors.

 ```jsx
 const errors = useProgress(state => state.errors)